WarmisharrowPy/Password-Cracker-/README.md

 **For linux users**

 Learn all the above commands on terminal.
 Make sure to use `pip3`, because in linux `pip` refers for python2 and `pip3` refers to python3.
-Install these too - `pip3 install random` and `pip3 install random`
+Install these too - `pip3 install random`